joey-kilgore/Nerve-Block-Modeling/README.md

 ---
 ## Main Simulation
 This is where the current simulation can be found.
-By running NEURON and loading the CNOW_run.hoc file, the simulation begins.
+By running NEURON and loading the models/nrnmech.dll and the CNOW_run.hoc file, the simulation begins.
 Note that the mod files need to be interpreted to C then compiled, this is done by running mknrndll on the models folder.

 ---
 ## Data